 McBride started three games for San Jose in the California League during the remainder of the 1965 season, but finished 0-1 with an 11.57 ERA.
 In January 1966, just 2½ years after he started the All-Star Game for the American League, Ken McBride retired as a player.
 He finished his major career with a 40-50 record and a 3.79 ERA, numbers that don’t look impressive, but during his three prime seasons with the Angels (1961-63), McBride posted a 36-32 record, a 3.46 ERA, and an excellent .237 opponents’ batting average.

 McBride tried to stay in baseball.
 He managed in the minors for a year, and in the 1970s worked as a minor-league instructor and coach for the Milwaukee Brewers.
 In 1974 and 1975, he was the team’s major-league pitching coach.
 However, McBride said, “There wasn’t any money in baseball at the time unless you were a player.”
 After the 1975 season, at the age of 40, he moved back to Cleveland to raise his family.
 He became the co-owner and CEO of a construction company.
 As of 2008, he was still married to his high-school sweetheart, had two grown children and two grandchildren, and was still going to work every day at age 73.
 He remained a big fan of baseball and his hometown Indians, and watched their games every chance he got.

-Ken McBride file, Baseball Hall of Fame -- features newspaper articles spanning his career with the White Sox and Angels.
+In addition to the sources cited in the Notes, the author also consulted the Ken McBride file at the National Baseball Hall of Fame which includes numerous newspaper articles spanning his career with the White Sox and Angels.
 Source newspapers not identified, but most likely are the Los Angeles Times and the Chicago Tribune.

 James, Bill, and Rob Neyer.
 The Neyer/James Guide to Pitchers.
 New York: Simon & Schuster, 2004.